 - Number of contracts depends on actual maintenance margins

 Unlike the trader evaluations programs you probably are familiar with where your account is given a nominal amount such as a $50K evaluation, but your true buying power is dictated by how many contracts you are limited to, Apteros Trading handles it differently, but much more how the real world works.

 The $50,000 buying power is actually 100% of the $50,000 buying power.
 There is no set number of minimum or maximum contracts you are allocated.
-Your position sizing is determined by actual CME Group maintenance margins.
+The actual CME Group determines your position size based on their margins.
 It’s exactly how the real world works.
 If you have $50,000 in an account, your buying power is determined this way.

 ZB – 30 Year Treasury Example

 Let’s look at a few examples.
 I like trading the 30 Year Treasury Bond, ZB.
 Looking at the CME Group website, the maintenance margins are $3,500 for this product.
 In theory, I could trade 14 lots (not recommended FYI).
 Even if I were to trade a 10 lot, this is far more than you get in a traditional $50K account elsewhere which is usually limited to 5 or 6 contracts max.